DETAILED ACTION

 Double Patenting Rejection:

 Applicant’s remarks regarding double patenting rejection have been acknowledged.
-Although the conflicting claims are not identical, they are not patentably distinct from each other.
+Although the conflicting claims are not identical, they are not patentably distinct from each other as both applications teach establishing shared trust with an agent user for a current communication.
 Therefore, the double patenting rejection is maintained.

 Claim Rejections - 35 U.S.C. § 102 and 35 U.S.C. § 103:

-Applicant’s arguments with respect to the rejection of claim(s) 1-20 have been considered but are moot in view of the new ground(s) of rejection.
+Applicant’s arguments with respect to the rejection of claim(s) 1-20 have been fully considered and are persuasive.
+The rejection of 35 U.S.C. §103 regarding claim(s) 1-20 have been withdrawn in view of the amendment to claim.

 Double Patenting